ebelinski/iosref/_subpages/res.md

 {:toc}
 </div>

-<p>All tables are ordered by logical resolution height, then by actual resolution height, then by release date.</p>
+<p>All tables are ordered by release date, then logical resolution height, with some exceptions.</p>

 ### iPhone